dr-rodriguez/RepData_PeerAssessment1/PA1_template.md

 To determine the total number of steps, I group by day and sum up each day.
 At this stage, I ignore missing values.
-The histogram display the total number of steps for each day.
+The histogram displays the total number of steps for each day.

 ```r